 We found 3 providers with an interest in gastrointestinal problems and who accept Humana Silver near Chicago Heights, IL.

-Dr. Suriya Sastri is a specialist in adult gastroenterology.
-Her average patient rating is 3.5 stars out of 5.
-Her clinical interests include pancreas problems, ulcers, and liver disease.
-Dr. Sastri's professional affiliations include Adventist Bolingbrook Hospital, Adventist Hinsdale Hospital, and Adventist La Grange Memorial Hospital.
-She honors Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-She welcomes new patients.
+Dr. Suriya Sastri is an adult gastroenterologist in Chicago Heights, IL, Willowbrook, IL, and Olympia Fields, IL.
+Dr. Sastri's patients gave her an average rating of 3.5 out of 5 stars.
+Clinical interests for Dr. Sastri include pancreas problems, ulcers, and liver disease.
+She is professionally affiliated with Adventist Bolingbrook Hospital, Adventist Hinsdale Hospital, and Adventist La Grange Memorial Hospital.
+She is in-network for Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Her practice is open to new patients.
 Dr. Sastri attended medical school at Madras Medical College.
-She is conversant in Tamil.
+She speaks Tamil.

 Relevant Interests: , stomach problems, intestinal (bowel) problems